Kronos (film)

 Since the film's release, it has been widely praised for its above-average storyline and its farsighted portrayal of the consequences of over-consumption of both natural and man-made resources; it has achieved minor cult status as a result.

 Plot

-A huge, blinking flying object from deep space emits a glowing ball of electrical energy, which races to Earth.
-It intercepts a man driving his pickup along an isolated road in the American Southwest desert late at night.
-It takes over the man's mind. directing him to LabCentral, a U.S. research facility, where a pair of scientists have been tracking the flying object, thinking it to be an asteroid.
+A huge, blinking flying object from space emits a glowing ball of electrical energy, which races toward the Earth.
+It intercepts a man driving on an isolated road in the American Southwest desert late at night.
+It takes over the man's mind, directing him to LabCentral, a U.S. research facility, where a pair of scientists have been tracking the flying object.